 d) Because of the visibility

 Explanation: Oil pollution of the sea normally attracts the greatest attention because of its visibility.
-They visible to the greater range because the pollution spread to the longer distance within few hours.
+They visible to the greater range because the pollution spread to the longer distance within a few hours.
 This pollution cause damaging to the marine ecosystems.

 Explanation: A variety of slick-lickers in which a continuous belt of absorbent material dips through the oil slick and is passed through rollers to extract the oil have been designed.
-Rocks and harbor walls can be cleaned with high pressure steam or dispersants.
+Rocks and harbour walls can be cleaned with high pressure steam or dispersants.